-21.5 CHANGE OF COMPETITOR AND/OR CREW MEMBER(S)
+21.4 CHANGE OF COMPETITOR AND/OR CREW MEMBER(S)

 A change of competitor is permitted up to the close of entries.
+Only the competitor entered in the event will be allowed to make this request.

 After the close of entries, one member of the crew may be replaced with the agreement of: